jjcr1spy/crisp/README.md

 ### 3. TODO

-At this point, we generated LLVM IR in SSA form.
-We can use LLVM tools and piping to get an executable of our LLVM IR (.ll).
+At this point, we have generated LLVM IR in SSA form.
+We can use LLVM tools and piping to get an executable from the LLVM IR.

-`./crisp ./test/example.crisp | llc --relocation-model=pic -filetype=asm -o example.s`
+- `./crisp ./test/example.crisp | llc --relocation-model=pic -filetype=asm -o example.s`
-`clang example.s -o example`
+- `clang example.s -o example`

-- llc is the LLVM static compiler.
-It converts either the LLVM assembly language format (.ll) or the LLVM bitcode format (.bc) to our target architecture assembly file (.s) or object file (.o).
-- clang uses an assembler to convert the assembly file into an object file then it uses a linker to turn the object file into an executable file (.exe).
+llc is the LLVM static compiler.
+It converts either the LLVM assembly language format (.ll) or the LLVM bitcode format (.bc) to our target architecture assembly file (.s) or object file (.o). clang uses an assembler to convert the assembly file into an object file then it uses a linker to turn the object file into an executable file (.exe).